mohansenthil/CountryCodes/README.md

 # Country Codes Library

 The Country Codes Library provides a collection of two-letter and three-letter country codes according to the ISO 3166-1 standard.
-This library targets .NET Core 3.1

 ## Installation